hl7au/au-fhir-core/input/pagecontent/comparison.md

 #### International Patient Access CapabilityStatement additional requirements

-The IPA CapabilityStatements introduce additional conformance expectations not required by AU Core.
+A system conforming to an AU Core CapabilityStatement aligns with IPA CapabilityStatements but will require additional functionality to meet its stricter or broader requirements.
+The table below identifies additional requirements included in IPA CapabilityStatements.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

 **Legend:**